jfrench206/audio-vibrator/README.md

 [Click here to use the app.](https://jfrench206.github.io/audio-vibrator/)

-(Use keys 1-8 on your keyboard to trigger the oscillators - UI is not connected yet)
+(Use keys 1-8 on your keyboard to trigger the oscillators, and arrow keys to tune - UI is not connected yet)

 ## Current status:
 5/15 - Switched audio libraries to ToneJS, since it's maintained and awesome.
 Added todo.txt, got multiple oscillators working!